June 8 – 10, 2017 | Embassy Suites Alexandria, Washington, D.C.

 Steve Lockman, CLI, FCI/Troy Fleming and Susan Spofford/Jenn Brown, J.D., CLI

-We will have two round tables lead by experienced investigators: one for staff investigators and one for private security.
+We will have two round tables lead by experienced investigators: one for staff investigators and one for private professionals.
 Participants will discuss topics concerning the industry including, but, not limited to: client contact, problem witness interviews and mentoring the millennial generation.